 Institutional Review Board (IRB) Approval

 (2017).Pervasive computing reference architecture from a software engineering perspective

-(PervCompRA-SE) [Master’s thesis, the American University in Cairo].
+(PervCompRA-SE) [Doctoral Dissertation, the American University in Cairo].
 AUC Knowledge Fountain.

 Khaled, Osama Mabrouk.
 Pervasive computing reference architecture from a software engineering perspective

 (PervCompRA-SE).
 2017.
-American University in Cairo, Master's thesis.
+American University in Cairo, Doctoral Dissertation.
 AUC Knowledge Fountain.